Get the Answer to This and Other Tricky Questions

 And always talk to your doctor about your nutritional needs.
 They’ll be able to assess any medical problems you currently have and offer you advice on the best course of action for you.

-The National Kidney Foundation recommends that people with kidney disease and are receiving dialysis may benefit from consuming more protein.
+The National Kidney Foundation recommends that people with kidney disease who are receiving dialysis may benefit from consuming more protein.
 The information from the National Kidney Foundation states that people having this treatment may need to eat more to maintain their blood protein levels.
 But for those people with kidney disease who are not on dialysis follow a low-protein diet plan.
 The reason is that the more protein you consume, the more your kidneys will have to remove.
 That will cause your kidneys to have to work harder than usual and put excessive strain on them.

 If you are truly struggling to enter ketosis, one of the things you can try is to speak to a dietician.
 They’ll be able to assess any medical problems you currently have and offer you advice on the best course of action for you.